csps-efpc/csps-llm/README.md

 * Switch utterance detaction and speech recognition to something hybrid client/server-side.
 * ~~Make speech synth compress audio to mp3 before sending~~
 * ~~Add directory of chat agents~~
-* Make auto-detection of LAME on the system happen at startup, and do audio compression only if it's present.
+* ~~Make auto-detection of LAME on the system happen at startup, and do audio compression only if it's present.~~
+* ~~DEFECT: Let upstream uthenticators identify users by name *or* email.~~
+* Make image generation endpoint support random seed
+* ~~Make image generation UI support continuous generation, with several rotating prompts